Moonis Raza

-Raza held a large number of positions at departments and commissions operated by the Government of India.
-He received an honorary Doctor of Humane Letters from Tufts University, United States, in 1991.
+Raza was a visiting professor at Cornell University, United States (1976-1977) and held a large number of positions at departments and commissions operated by the Government of India.
+He received an honorary Doctor of Humane Letters degree from Tufts University, U.S. in 1991.
 He was a creator of and an original signatory to the Talloires Declaration, a ten-point action plan devised by the Association of University Leaders for a sustainable future.

-Raza died of cardiac arrest in Boston, United States, on 19 July 1994.
+Raza died of cardiac arrest in Boston, U.S. on 18 July 1994.